Cynisca: Early life

+Cynisca was born in the ancient Greek city-state of Sparta probably born around 440 BC.
+A member of the Eurypontid dynasty, she was the daughter of King Archidamus II and his wife Eupolia.
+She was probably half-sister to Agis II (r.
+427–400 BC) and full sister to Agesilaus II (r.
+400–360 BC), both of whom succeeded their father as a kings of Sparta.
+She had a sister named Proauga.
+In her childhood, Cynisca may have earned some experience in sporting from Sparta's female physical education curriculum (equivalent to boys' agoge), which she presumably attended.
+Coming from a wealthy family, she could own racehorses.
+According to Pausanias, Cynisca was the first woman to breed horses and was exceedingly ambitious to succeed at the Olympic Games.

-Several sources from Xenophon and Plutarch make mention of how, in her youth, Cynisca's brother Agesilaus encouraged her to breed horses and compete in the games, though his motivations for doing so have recently been debated.
+Several sources from Xenophon and Plutarch mention how Agesilaus encouraged her to breed horses and compete in the games during her youth.
+However, his motivations for doing so have recently been debated.
 According to these ancient sources, Agesilaus supposedly viewed success in chariot racing as a victory without merit.
-As opposed to other events, where a man's bravery and virtue were the decisive factors, he believed that chariot racing only demonstrated wealth due to the lack of involvement on the part of the horses' owner.
-Both of these ancient authors suggested that Agesilaus hoped to expose how the sport was unmanly and aristocratic by having a woman win, though in reality Cynisca's victories did not stop wealthy Spartans engaging in the sport.
+Unlike other events, where a man's bravery and virtue were the decisive factors, he believed that chariot racing merely demonstrated wealth, as it required no direct involvement from the horses' owner.
+Both of these ancient authors suggested that Agesilaus hoped to expose how the sport was unmanly and aristocratic by having a woman win.
+Though in reality, Cynisca's victories did not stop wealthy Spartans from engaging in the sport.
 Several modern scholars, on the other hand, have theorized that Agesilaus' motivations were more practical.
-They suspect that he was simply using her victories and wealth to promote his own political career and gain public support through his association to her, rather than providing a moral lesson.
+They suspect that he was using her victories and wealth to promote his own political career and gain public support through association, rather than providing a moral lesson.
 The evidence provided to support this theory is that Cynisca's two Olympic victories would have also brought fame to Agesilaus and to the wider Eurypontid house.
-Additionally, the establishment of Cynisca's hero-cult after her death could suggest that Agesilaus was still making use of his sister's fame even after her passing.
+Additionally, the establishment of Cynisca's hero-cult after her death could suggest that Agesilaus was still making use of his sister's fame even after her death.